-Where a request is a subject individual's request for personal data we require, in addition to the above
+Where you are making a request for personal data about you, we require, in addition to the above:

 - proof of identity and address to include at least two official documents which together prove the person's name, date of birth, current address and signature (we accept copies);

 We enter into memoranda of understanding with other organisations and regulators.
 These are statements of intent and contain a set of principles the parties agree to adhere to.
 They do not create legal rights or liabilities but rather provide a mechanism for sharing documents and information and set out reciprocal arrangements.